kiran-91/Information-Retrieval-App-using-Langchain-Agent-Tools/README.md

 # Information Retrieval App using Langchain Agent & Tools

 ## Project Overview
-This project is a **Streamlit-based web application** that integrates with LangChain tools to provide users with efficient, multi-source information retrieval.
-The app allows users to query academic papers, Wikipedia articles, and web search results using ArXiv, Wikipedia, and DuckDuckGo APIs.
-It also supports conversational interaction using a large language model (LLM) through the GROQ API.
+This project is a Streamlit-based web application that integrates with LangChain tools to provide users with efficient, multi-source information retrieval.
+The app enables users to interact with a conversational chatbot that processes natural language queries.
+It retrieves information from multiple sources, including academic papers, Wikipedia articles, and web search results.
+By combining the power of ArXiv, Wikipedia, and DuckDuckGo APIs, the app offers an all-in-one platform for seamless knowledge discovery.
+Users can leverage the GROQ-powered large language model (LLM) for intelligent responses and explore detailed summaries of research papers and articles within a user-friendly interface

 ## Features